iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 DVC stores information about the added file in a special _DVC-file_ named `data/data.xml.dvc`, a small text file with a human-readable [format](/doc/user-guide/dvc-file-format).
-This also tells Git to ignore the added file, so that this version of the repository can be safely committed with
+This also causes Git to ignore the added data, so that this version of the repository can be safely committed with
 Git:

 ```dvc